 Tire pressure drops along with falling temperatures.
-Your car may sound the alarm this weekend.
+Your car may sound the alarm as cooler weather sets in.

-As record cold moves into the Northeast, New Englanders will receive their first blast of truly cold air this winter season.
-Along with that cold air comes a host of car-related problems such as weak or dead batteries.
-However, the one system in your car that may work as designed and still give you a hassle is the Tire Pressure Monitoring System (TPMS).
-This federally-mandated safety system monitors your tires for signs of a puncture, but most systems also watch the pressure in all four tires.
+It doesn’t take much to drop the air pressure inside your tires.
+If you’re driving a car built after September of 2007, you have a Tire Pressure Monitoring System (TPMS) monitors your tires for signs of a puncture, but most systems also watch the pressure in all four tires.
 In most systems if the pressure drops below a set minimum the TPMS sensor will come on and alert you to the situation.
 Many drivers may misinterpret this as a flat tire warning.

 The solution to the problem is simple, add air to all of your tires.
-Every U.S. vehicle has the correct pressure settings printed on the drivers door jam.
-Usually, it is around 32 psi.
+Every U.S. vehicle has the correct pressure settings printed on the drivers door jamb.
 Don’t go crazy and add more.
 When temperatures rise, so too will your pressure.
-Just set it at what the manufacturer recommends and then check it again in the spring to see if you can let a little out.
+Just set it at what the manufacturer recommends and then check it again whenever the temperature fluctuates wildly.